jessica-toth/user-research/Monarch.md

 ## Contribute to your goals
 Save for what's important in your life.
-Are you still working on an emergency savings goal?
-Or are these goals met and you aim to keep a regular savings systematically stocked?
-Make those decisions and then use Monarch help you track your progress.
+Have you stocked away an emergency fund?
+Are you systematically keepiing the coffers full for a separate regular savings?
+These are important decisions that Monarch can help you track.
 - Tie your goal to a specific account to bring the goal to life through the "Action" button.
 - Decide on your goal priority, how much you will contribute each month, and your target amount.
 Make these changes in the Details area.